CORPUZ-2024/Medicaid_2019_Qual_Measure/README.md

 ### Overview Across all States by Measure  Type (View B)
  </p>
-Another valuable view is one that can show a 'snapshot' of all the states relative to a specific measure type where the states are arranged in ascending or descending order.
-This way, viewers can see the group of states that are in the top, median and bottom quartiles in terms of state rates for measures that these states have in common.
+Another valuable visualization would be a comparative snapshot of all states relative to a specific measure type.
+By arranging states in ascending or descending order based on their rates for a shared measure, users can easily identify top, median, and bottom-performing states.
 <img src="https://user-images.githubusercontent.com/29220349/134825488-439ed5fa-b1cb-4211-a211-2d17f262d912.JPG" width="90%"></img>

 ### Ambiguity with the Dataset </p>
-As illustrated below, some entries have indentical information except for the values in 'State Rate' and the corresponding 'Median', 'Top' and 'Bottom Values'.
-The original dataset did not include dates or other features that would make one entry more accurate than the other.
-From a general standpoint, we cannot discern which duplicate to keep and out of convinience, we just retained the first instance of a certain entry.
+As illustrated below, some entries have identical information except for the values in 'State Rate' and the corresponding 'Median', 'Top' and 'Bottom Values'.
+The original dataset lacked dates or other distinguishing features that would indicate the accuracy of one entry over another.
+Given this ambiguity, we opted to retain the first instance of each unique entry for practical purposes.
 <img src="https://user-images.githubusercontent.com/29220349/134824766-d20a9546-c3b4-4d96-bb69-914f7f6fd7c3.JPG" width="90%"></img> </p>